abhakta-47/IITB_CS684_full/labs/lab_02/readme.md

 sensor\_avg = \frac{\sum (sensor_i \times weight_i)}{\sum sensor_i}
 $$
 #### Weights:
-- weights choosen: **[-1000, -500, 0, 500, 1000]**
+- weights chosen: **[-1000, -500, 0, 500, 1000]**
 - The **middle sensor's weight is zero** because it should contribute no error when perfectly aligned.
 - **Negative weights** for left-side sensors represent deviations to the **left**.
 - **Positive weights** for right-side sensors represent deviations to the **right**.
 - If error is negative take left else if positive take right.
-- To simulate floating operations, large weights (e.g. 10 has been taken as 10000) have been choosen to give sufficient resolution in integer operations.
+- To simulate floating operations, large weights (e.g. 10 has been taken as 10000) have been chosen to give sufficient resolution in integer operations.
 ### 2. PID Error Calculation
 In ideal condition only the middle sensor would be on black so `ideal_value` would be 0.
 $$